buddhist-uni/buddhist-uni.github.io/_content/reference/cbmci.md

 pages: 400
 ---

-An easy-to-use summary of the information in [BMC 1](/content/booklets/bmc_geoff) which serves as a practical vinaya reference for Theravada monks.
+An easy-to-use summary of the information in [BMC 1](/content/booklets/bmc_geoff) which serves as a practical vinaya reference for Theravāda monks.